fbpx

 In order to register, merit badge counselors are expected to complete BSA Youth Protection.
 This training can be done through The BSA’s Online Learning Center.
 The Boy Scouts of America seeks to create a safe environment for young people and adult leaders to enjoy the program and related activities.
 BSA Youth Protection training helps preserve that environment.

 For more information, consult the Guide for Merit Badge Counseling, No. 512-065 or Merit Badge Counselor Information, No. 34405.
-To learn more about the merit badge program, see section 7 of the Guide to Advancement, “The Merit Badge Program.”
+To learn more about the merit badge program, see section 7 of the Guide to Advancement

 Become a Merit Badge Counselor